microsoft/coyote/docs/_learn/programming-models/machines/synchronous-execution.md

 Another programming pattern is to drive a state machine synchronously.
-The program can do `CreateMachineAndExecuteAsync` to create the state machine, then repeatedly do `SendEventAndExecuteAsync` to make the state-machine process events one after another.
+The program can do `CreateMachineAndExecuteAsync` to create the state machine, then repeatedly do `SendEventAndExecuteAsync` to make the state machine process events one after another.
 Let's consider an example.
 Suppose that we need to define a state machine `M` that is easily decomposed into two smaller state machines `M1` and `M2`.
-For each incoming event, `M` decides to run of the two state-machines;
+For each incoming event, `M` decides to run of the two state machines;
 there is no need to run them in parallel.
-In this case, you only need to code up the smaller state-machines `M1` and `M2`.
-The state-machine `M` can be a simple wrapper.
-On instantiation, `M` creates the two sub-state-machines as follows.
+In this case, you only need to code up the smaller state machines `M1` and `M2`.
+The state machine `M` can be a simple wrapper.
+On instantiation, `M` creates the two sub-state machines as follows.

 ```c#
 MachineId m1 = this.CreateMachineAnsExecuteAsync(typeof(M1), ...);
 MachineId m2 = this.CreateMachineAnsExecuteAsync(typeof(M2), ...);
 ```

-When `M` receives an event, it will choose to run the appropriate state-machine as follows.
+When `M` receives an event, it will choose to run the appropriate state machine as follows.

 ```c#
 Event e = this.ReceivedEvent;